 Open hand gestures translate to someone who is comfortable and willing to receive the audience.
 Circular motions prompt a narrative that is moving, transitioning from place to place showing progress.
-Cutting motions are aggressive intended to show dramatics, and mainly used when talking about figures and sudden changes; such as consumer patterns and economic shocks.
+Cutting motions are aggressive and intend to show dramatics.
+They are mainly used when talking about figures and sudden changes; such as consumer patterns and economic shocks.
 Downward thumping motions are similar in style, they emphasize a point and take on a very masculine feel with power and authority.
 Public speaking skills that can be for a presentation can also be an accompaniment when selling to a customer; because that’s what a sales pitch really is.

-According to Frosch Learning, selling skills consist of practical methods designed to improve efficiency when dealing with the management of a business’ consumer base in the modern day markets.
-You can’t do everything on your own, so reach out for help if you need it, and there’s no better way than going on a course that’s purpose built to give you the interaction skills of a professional.
+Selling skills consist of practical methods designed to improve efficiency when dealing with the management of a business’ consumer base in the modern day markets.
+You can’t do everything on your own, so reach out for help if you need it.
+There’s no better way than going on a course that’s purpose is built to give you the interaction skills of a professional.

 Know your stuff